allanalikas/Loputoo2022/README.md

 ## Application code and test data

-The source code can be found under [src/main/java](https://github.com/allanalikas/ARX-CLI/tree/main/src/main/java).
-The test data that was created during this thesis and all accompanying metadata can be found under the [/input](https://github.com/allanalikas/ARX-CLI/tree/main/input) folder.
+The source code can be found under [src/main/java](https://github.com/allanalikas/Loputoo2022/tree/main/src/main/java).
+The test data that was created during this thesis and all accompanying metadata can be found under the [/input](https://github.com/allanalikas/Loputoo2022/tree/main/input) folder.

 ## Prerequisites

 To work on or to run the code Java 11 needs to be installed in the host computer.

+## Parameters

+- -i -input : Input CSV file path;
+- -h -hierarchy : Folder path containing Generalization hierarchies;
+- -fc -dataFieldClassification : Data field classification file path;
+- -o -output : Output data folder path;
+- -c -config : ARX configuration file path;

 ## Installation and running the code